Indonesia begins releasing hundreds of prisoners under president's clemency plan

 “Both (Kristiyanto and Lembong) have demonstrated service to the nation, and our priority now is to strengthen the unity of the nation,” Agtas said.

+“I don’t want my freedom today to be the end of the story; I want it to be the beginning of sharing responsibility,” Lembong said in his speech shortly after being released.

+“I want to speak out, raise awareness, and, if possible, help make our legal system fairer, clearer, and more aligned with truth rather than narrow interests.
+I also want to let everyone know that I return with a strong spirit, not a broken heart," Lembong said.

-“By granting him abolition (of legal proceedings), it means that President Prabowo wants to create political stability,” said Iwan Roberto, one of Lembong’s supporters, “We hope this initial step that Prabowo has taken will be maintained, so that trust in the public grows.”
+One of his supporters, Iwan Roberto, said by granting Lembong abolition (of legal proceedings), "It means that President Prabowo wants to create political stability,”

 Azmi Syahputra, a state law analyst from Trisakti University, urged Subianto to explain his decision in granting amnesty and the abolition of proceedings, especially for Lembong and Kristiyanto, who are high-profile politicians convicted in graft cases that he said cannot be forgiven by most Indonesian people.